-The dedicated learning space, classroom space, and faculty offices at Briar Cliff's main campus is maintained by the Maintenance Department.
-The cleaning of the Mayfair space is done by a privately contracted party and maintenance will be done through subcontracted services.
+The dedicated learning space, classroom space, and faculty offices at Briar Cliff's main campus are maintained by the Maintenance Department.
+The cleaning of the Mayfair space is done by a privately contracted party, and maintenance will be done through subcontracted services.
 Such maintenance includes routine cleaning and general repairs.

 The facilities are viewed as shared spaces that are a source of pride for all.
-If a food or beverage spill occurs, the area should be cleaned immediately to prevent damage and the Program Assistant should be notified immediately.
+If a food or beverage spill occurs, the area should be cleaned immediately to prevent damage, and the Program Assistant should be notified immediately.

-Students are expected to promote harmonious relationships with classmates, colleagues, faculty and staff.
+Students are expected to promote harmonious relationships with classmates, colleagues, faculty, and staff.
 Be respectful of privacy in faculty offices.
 Faculty often have private and confidential materials on their desks.
-It is recommended a student not enter an office that is not occupied by a faculty member, unless asked.
+A student should not enter an office not occupied by a faculty member unless asked.

 In addition, a student lounge is available for physical therapy students in Mayfair.
-Access to the student lounge is available at all times.
+Access to the student lounge is always available.
 Students should use the student lounge for breaks or eating.
-The refrigerator and microwave are available for student use.
+The refrigerator and microwave are available for students to use.
 The student refrigerator must be maintained by all students.
 Individual food should not be left in the refrigerator for more than 3 days.
-Shared food and drink items should be discarded prior to the expiration date.
-Faculty and staff have the right to throw out items if the item is spoiled or out of expiration.
+Shared food and drink items should be discarded prior to expiration date.
+Faculty and staff have the right to throw out items if the item is spoiled or out of date.

 Students are encouraged to eat lunch in the student lounge; classrooms and study rooms should not be used for eating.
 Be respectful of other students by cleaning up the area of food items and material; the student lounge area should be kept neat and clean.
-Please remember these details and contribute to the proper maintenance and cleanup of the student areas on a regular basis.
-It is recommended that the students maintain a cooperative plan for good housekeeping in the lounge area.
+Please remember these details and contribute to the proper maintenance and cleanup of the student areas regularly.
+Students should maintain a cooperative plan for good housekeeping in the lounge area.

 Students and faculty should clean equipment and areas after use.
 Damaged or inoperable equipment should be reported to the Program Assistant.
-Students and faculty should also report to the Program Assistant any supplies that need to be re-ordered or equipment that must be repaired.
+Students and faculty should also report to the Program Assistant on any supplies that need to be re-ordered or equipment that must be repaired.
 At the faculty retreats, faculty may request any additional equipment and/or supplies that may be needed.

-Failure to appropriately respect and clean equipment and areas may result in a student having to meet with the Progress and Conduct Committee, in which sanctions may be placed upon the student.
+Failure to appropriately respect and clean equipment and areas may result in a student meeting with the Progress and Conduct Committee, in which sanctions may be placed on them.